lsa-pucrs/Player-Stage-Manual/docs/CONTROLLER_CPP.md

 together to create a working simulation of this robot.

 ## 6.5.1 - The Control Architecture
-To collect rubbish we have three basic behaviours:
+To zap rubbish we have three basic behaviours:

 * **Wander**: to search for rubbish.
-* **Move to item**: for when an item is spotted and the robot wants to collect it
+* **Move to item**: for when an item is spotted and the robot wants to zap it
-* **Collect item**: for dealing with collecting items.
+* **Collect item**: for dealing with zapping items.

 The robot will also avoid obstacles but once this is done it will switch back to its previous behaviour.
 The control will follow the state